Thisisamulya/weatherapp/README.md

-# weatherapp
+# The Weather app
-an application that gives live updates about weather of your current location
+An application that gives live updates about weather of your current location

 🔗 Link for the application is provided in the "About" section of the repository 😊